 A carcase contamination data recording sheet or an equivalent system shall be utilised by FSS staff on the production line for all red meat species processed.
-This will provide the contamination information required to aid completion of the online contamination system.
-A suitable alternative to the manual recording sheet provided may be utilised at plant level, provided that this emulates the information requested on the recording sheet.
+This will provide the contamination information required to aid completion of the Contamination module on OWS system.
+A suitable alternative to the manual recording sheet provided in Annex 3 may be utilised at plant level, only if this emulates the information requested on the recording sheet.